Please follow me as I produce a cover and translation of the song 'First Spring' by the late musician Van Cao using the SUNO AI tool.

 Among the styles it suggested, Ambient was interesting so I chose it.
 Van Cao's songs are good not only because of a strange feeling of time but also space, Ambient is suitable for that.

-The first 4 pieces are just harmony without singing, I had to fill in the vocals in the music style box.
+The first 4 pieces are just harmony without singing, I had to fill in vocals in the music style box.
 I chose vocal harmony because I knew The First Spring was suitable for harmony.

-Music Processing
+Music processing

 AI-generated images